SMD-SCRIPTING/smd_progressbar/README.md

 - You can use this with my other releases, updated the other releases
 - Support in Discord

-- V1.1
+# UPDATE V1.1
-• Added checkmark at the end of the task
+- Added checkmark at the end of the task
-• Made everything bigger, its more clear
+- Made everything bigger, its more clear
-• Changed the font
+- Changed the font

 # Previews
 ![image](https://i.imgur.com/PtbPSFn.png[/img])